 It is important to note that serrated knives should only be used for slicing.
 You need to use a sawing motion that allows the teeth of the blade to grab and cut the ingredient, which is one reason why the serrated knife is not suitable for small ingredients.
 This knife also lets you apply less pressure when cutting because the serrated edge does the work for you.

 Many factors go into determining what is a good serrated knife and what is not.

-BONUS: FILLET KNIFE
+BONUS: FISH FILLET KNIFE

-For filet knives, it is important to choose a quality knife because a bad knife can waste meat and make cutting much slower and more frustrating.
-The best material is high quality stainless steel (which will not tarnish) with full protrusion, which allows for balance and increases control and stability.
-The length of the blade generally varies from 10 to 23 cm; the shorter end of the spectrum is suitable for smaller fish, while the longer blades are better suited to fileting large fish.
-Most chefs recommend a 6-8 inch blade, as you'll likely be dealing with smaller fish.
+For fillet knives, it is important to choose a quality knife because a bad knife can waste meat and make cutting much slower and more frustrating.
+The best material is a high quality stainless steel (which will not tarnish) with full protrusion, which allows for balance and increases control and stability.
+The length of the blade generally varies from 10 to 23 cm; the shorter end of the spectrum is suitable for smaller fish, while the longer blades are better suited to filleting large fish.
+This type of knife is commonly used for removing fish bones and skins.
+Most chefs recommend a 15-20 cm blade, as one is likely to be dealing with smaller fish.

 Plus d' articles

 The user's guide to become a pro.
 We answer all your questions about your knives and accessories.